4th Foreign Infantry Regiment

 Adjudant-chef - 4e REI - 4 REI - 4th REI - 4th Foreign Infantry Regiment - Foreign Legion - Algeria - 1958

-An old Adjudant-chef of the 4e REI, a pre-WWII legionnaire, posing with his chest, 1958.
+An old adjudant-chef of the 4e REI, a pre-WWII legionnaire, posing with his chest, 1958.
 Collection of Krzysztof Schramm.

 CBA Wattiez - Fanion d EMT 1 - 4e REI - 4 REI - 4th REI - 4th Foreign Infantry Regiment - Foreign Legion - Algeria - 1958

-Major Wattiez handing over his EMT 1, 4e REI fanion, 1958.
-The motorized EMT (Etat-major Tactique, a French version of the WWII U.S. “Combat Command” designation) replaced the old infantry battalion.
+Major Wattiez hands over his EMT 1 fanion, 1958.
+The motorized EMT (Etat-major Tactique, a French equivalent to the WWII U.S. designation Combat Command) replaced the old infantry battalion.

 6th Motorized Company - 4e REI - 4 REI - 4th REI - 4th Foreign Infantry Regiment - Foreign Legion - Algeria - 1958